Moapa Band of Paiute Indians

 The Moapa Band of Paiute Indians of the Moapa River Indian Reservation are a federally recognized tribe of Southern Paiute, who live in southern Nevada on the Moapa River Indian Reservation.

+Name

-They were in the past called the Muappa / Moapat and the Nuwuvi.
+In the past, the Moapa Paiute have been called Muappa or Moapat and the Nuwuvi.

 Art and material culture

 The Moapa are adept at basketry.
 They traditionally wore clothing made of hide, yucca fibers, and cliff-rose bark cloth.

 History

-The Moapa practiced irrigation agriculture before contact with Europeans.
+Southern Paiute practiced irrigation horticulture before contact with Europeans.
 The Moapa traded with the Spanish in the later 18th and early 19th centuries who arrived here from California and Arizona, yet no missions were built in the area.

 In 1869 the United States relocated by force the Southern Paiute to the Moapa area.
 Originally the entire Moapa River watershed and lands along the Colorado River (some of which area is now under Lake Mead) was assigned to the Moapa; however, in 1875 their reservation was reduced to 1000 acre.

 They later suffered from decimation by disease in the 1920s and 1930s.

 In 1941, they organized with a formal constitution.
 In 1980 the Moapa River reservation was expanded, with about 75000 acre added.
 People on the reservation continue to suffer high rates of unemployment, and diabetes, resulting in some of the Moapa migrating to other parts of the country to find work.